BUSINESS OVERSIGHT, DEPARTMENT OF

 -Principles, practices, and objectivity of performance based management and development of performance measures in the achievement of operational and strategic goals.

 A minimum rating of 70% must be attained to obtain list eligibility.
 Hiring interviews may be conducted with the most qualified candidates.
 All candidates will receive written notification of their examination results.
-The result of this examination will be used only to fill the position of Chief Administrative Officer, Administrative Services Division, with the FINANCIAL INSTITUTIONS, DEPARTMENT OF.
+The result of this examination will be used only to fill the position of Chief Administrative Officer, Administrative Services Division, with the BUSINESS OVERSIGHT, DEPARTMENT OF.
 Applications will be retained for twelve months.

 The Results of this examination will be used only to fill this position and may be used to fill subsequent vacancies for this position for a period of up to twelve months.